Paleo vs. Keto Which is Better for Health and Weight Loss?

 There are plenty of apps designed specifically for either the keto or paleo diets that you can use to track your progress and how many calories you should eat each day.

-Or use the very popular Myfitnesspal which is freeOpens in a new tab. and just plug in the macro breakdown and your good to go!
+Or use the very popular Myfitnesspal which is free and just plug in the macro breakdown and your good to go!

 You will want to make sure that you include enough calories to keep your body fueled throughout the day, especially following a fitness routine.

-You can create a weight loss calorie intake plan using an app or our online weight loss macro calculator here.Opens in a new tab.
+You can create a weight loss calorie intake plan using an app or our online weight loss macro calculator here.

 A new diet can only be successful for as long as you follow it.